bit-png/xenon-js/README.md

 *An impossibly small jQuery replacement that encourages Javascript standards*

-To use xenon in your own project, just download and reference `xe.js`.
+To use xenon in your own project, just download and reference [`xe.js`](./xe.js).

+Alternatively, copy and paste it into your code.

 ## Developing